SpudMonkey7k/neopets-flash-fix-VM/README.md

 # Play Flash, Shockwave, and 3dvia Neopets games on Windows 10!
+Works in 2022 / 2023

 ### Preface:
 This guide is for Windows 10 only.
 The steps SHOULD work on Windows 7/8, and MIGHT work on Windows 11.